Hindram/nd00333-capstone/nd00333-capstone-master/starter_file/README.md

 - BMI: Body mass index (float).
 - DiabetesPedigreeFunction: Diabetes pedigree function(float).
 - Age: age in years 21 and above(int).
-- Outcome: Target column 0 or 1 (int)
+- Outcome: Target column 0 or 1, 0 = Not diabetes, 1 = diabetes(int).

 ### Access
 The data is registered in the AzureML workspace as a dataset with the name 'diabetes_data_set'.
 Then, used in both notebooks using Python SDK.